cloudmesh-community/book/chapters/pi/software.md

 ### Wireless

-Do not use iu secure.
+Do not use IU secure.
 Do not leave your passwd on the pi as insecure.

     sudo nano /etc/network/interfaces